mre/endler.dev/content/2025/how-to-review-code/index.md

 Having a local copy of the code that I can play with helps me a lot.

 I try to run the code, the tests, and the linters if I can.
-Checking out the branch, moving things around, breaking things, and trying to understand how it works is part of my review workflow.
+Checking out the branch, moving things around, breaking things, and trying to understand how it works is part of my review process.

 User-facing changes like UI changes or error messages are often easier to spot when you run the code and try to break it.